Taiwan imposes sanctions on Philippines over killing

 To the north, China and Japan, and Japan and South Korea, are involved in different disputes over small islands.
 Fears of confrontation have grown there too over the past year.

-(Reporting by Clare Jim and Christine Lu in Taipei and Manuel Mogato in Manila; Writing by Ben Blanchard; Editing by Robert Birsel and Cynthia Osterman)
+(Reporting by Clare Jim and Christine Lu in Taipei and Manuel Mogato in Manila; Writing by Ben Blanchard; Editing by Robert Birsel)